andrewchambers/magnet-linux/README.md

 ## Why does this project exist?

-In order to produce reliable software systems we believe it is important users have the ability to easily modify, debug, recompile and self host any part of the system.
+In order to produce reliable software systems we believe it is important users have the ability to easily modify, debug, recompile any part of the system.

 With this in mind, many traditional linux distributions suffer from a few problems: